DESTINATION ENTRY REQUIREMENTS

 Dolce Tempo: What to Expect

 Our walking activities allow you to leisurely explore local footpaths and paved walking paths, exploring authentic, local hidden gems.
 Get away from the crowds to experience the essence of your location, taking time to explore and experience your region on your own terms.
 Your day unfolds according to your agenda, not someone else's.
-Easygoing daily routes typically 2-3 hours of walking per day, approximately 2-7 miles.
-Fully supported with dedicated Trip Leaders, support vans and meticulously selected routes and a Backroads navigation app to offer guidance on the route.
+Our easygoing daily routes typically include 2-3 hours of walking per day, approximately 2-7 miles.
+Your trip is fully supported with dedicated Trip Leaders, support vans and meticulously selected routes and a Backroads navigation app to offer guidance on the route.

 The terrain on this trip includes walking routes with a mix of village and archaeological site walks, Inca stone and trails and hard-packed dirt paths.
 Activities take place at elevations between 8,000 and 12,000 feet, which can make routes feel more challenging than the mileage may suggest.

 - Expertise and services of our experienced Trip Leaders